Yummy Desserts in Orlando You Have to Try!

 - Traditional Chocolate Chip: The flakes of sea salt on top really helped balance out the sweetness.

-- Pistachio Toffee: Perfect for those who want something a bit more salty.
+- Pistachio Toffee: Perfect for those who want something a bit saltier.

 - Peanut Butter Crunch: Peanut butter cookie with peanut butter chips and crunchy honey-roasted peanuts.

-- Triple Chocolate: I was worried this one would be too chocolately but somehow it wasn’t.
+- Triple Chocolate: I was worried this one would be too chocolatey but somehow it wasn’t.
 What kind of magic is this?

 - Calavera Cookie: Chocolate Churro Cookie (special for the month).
 I wish they had this one year-round because it was SO GOOD.